MGoni9/MGoni9/README.md

 ![Imagen portada](mgonifoto.png)

+##About me.
 Hi, I’m María Goñi (@MGoni9)
+I'm from Madrid, and I'm currently studying Web Application Development at UAX.
+I've been interested in programming for years, and I've finally decided to get formal training in it.
-I'm from Madrid, I'm student of Web Application Development.
-I’m interested in learn Python, Java, CSS, PHP, Javascript and others.
+I'm here to learn Python, Java, CSS, PHP, Javascript, and more.

+Best regards.